DCC-Lab/RayTracing/README.md

 The module defines `Ray` ,  `Matrix` and `OpticalPath` as the main elements.
 An optical path is a sequence of matrices into which rays will propagate.
 Specific subclasses of `Matrix` exists: `Space`, `Lens` and `Aperture`.
 Finally, a ray fan is a collection of rays, originating from a given point with a range of angles.

 ## Getting started
 You need `matplotlib`, which is a fairly standard Python module.
 If you do not have it,  installing [Anaconda](https://www.anaconda.com/download/) is your best option.
+You should choose Python 3.7 or later.

 You create an OpticalPath, which you then populate with optical elements such as Space, Lens or Aperture.
 You can then adjust the optical path properties (object height for instance) and display in matplotlib.